InvGate/android-inventory-library/README.md

 ## Synopsis

-This library helps you to create a complete inventory of your Android devices: both hardware and software informations are collected.
-You get the data about processor, memory, drives, sensors, etc., and also the list and description of installed application on any devices in a beautiful XML as protocol compatible with FusionInventory for GLPI.
+The Inventory Library for Android collects a complete inventory of your Android devices.
+It allows you to export your inventory in a beautiful XML or JSON as protocol compatible with FusionInventory for GLPI.

 You can find more information about the Inventory Protocol here:
 <http://fusioninventory.org/documentation/dev/spec/protocol/inventory.html>

-**What's included?**
+### Data collected

+- Account Info
+- Accesslog
-* Hardware
+- Hardware
-* Bios
-* Memory
+- User
+- Storages
+- Operating System
+- BIOS
+- Memories
-* Inputs
+- Inputs
-* Sensors
+- Sensors
-* Drives
+- Drives
-* Cpus
-* Simcards
+- CPUs
-* Videos
+- Videos
-* Cameras
+- Cameras
-* Networks
+- Networks
-* Envs
-* Jvm
+- Environments variables
+- JVMS
-* Softwares
+- Softwares
-* Usb
+- USB
-* Battery
+- Battery
+- Controllers

-Visit our [website](http://flyve.org/android-inventory-library/) for more information.
+Visit our [website](http://flyve.org/android-inventory-library/) for every element specification.

 ## Build Status